-Bodegas Fundador operates as a global brandy and sherry company, with approximately 77% of the revenues coming from Spain, Philippines and UK with the rest coming from other European, American and African markets.
+Bodegas Fundador operates as a global brandy and sherry company, with approximately 77% of the revenues coming from Spain, Philippines and UK, and the rest from other European, American and African markets.
 Strategic growth will be brands-led but will be supported by private label business.